fideloper/TrustedProxy/readme.md

 The next step to installation is to add the Service Provider.

-Edit `config/app.php` and add the provided Service Provider:
+Edit `config/app.php` and add the provided Service Provider (not necessary for Laravel 5.5+):

 ```php
 'providers' => array(